prokrypt/powuhmate/README.md

 # powuhmate
-Griffin Powermate expect script and bash example
+BLUETOOTH Griffin Powermate expect script and bash example

 You will need gatttool.